chrtHub/postgres-tradingdata/README.md

 # :file_folder: Express Server repo

-- This repo is for a server available at [alb.chrt.com](https://alb.chrt.com)
+- This repo is for a server that was available at [alb.chrt.com](https://alb.chrt.com)

 ### Dev Setup